dipakprasad22/bash-scripting-handbook/lessons/01_Foundations_of_Bash.md

+## 📌 Topics Covered
-# What is a shell, what is Bash vs POSIX sh
+- What is a shell?
+- Difference between Bash and POSIX `sh`
-# Interactive vs Non-interactive shell
+- Interactive vs Non-interactive shell
-# Login vs Non-login shell
+- Login vs Non-login shell
-# Environment variables (PATH, HOME, etc.)
+- Environment variables (`PATH`, `HOME`, etc.)
-# How commands are executed (search path, builtins vs binaries)
+- How commands are executed (search path, builtins vs binaries)

 ## What is a Shell?
 What is Bash vs POSIX sh?